pacifics/PassDao/README.md

 Main functions are :

-- Fallback function to send Eth to the Dao account manager
+- Fallback function to send Eth to the Dao account manager (from the couriers).

-- BuyToken and BuyTokenFor to buy shares in case of public fundings
+- BuyToken and BuyTokenFor to buy shares in case of public fundings.

-- RewardToken to voters by the Dao smart contract or to funders for private fundings by the funding smart contract
+- RewardToken to voters by the Dao smart contract or to funders for private fundings by the funding smart contract.

-- Transfer and TransferFrom for the transfer of tokens
+- Transfer and TransferFrom for the transfer of tokens.

 - Approve tokens allowance by a token owner to a spender third party.